-- From a desktop computer, download the PDF form (right-click on the link, then select "Save link as" or "Save target as")
+- From a computer, download the PDF (right-click the link, then select "Save link as" or "Save target as").

 - Do not double-click the file.
-Open the Adobe Reader software then select "File > Open" then browse to the PDF file you saved on your device.
-See PDF Help for additional information.
+Open Adobe Reader software, select "File > Open" then browse to the PDF you saved on your device.
+Visit PDF Help for additional information.